External Storage - Google Cloud Storage

 Custom Bucket Permissions

-If you would like to create a Google Cloud User dedicated only for the Optidash API or are using custom bucket permissions, please make sure that the user performing the API call has WRITER permissions.
+If you need to create a Google Cloud User dedicated only for the Optidash API or are using custom bucket permissions, ensure that the user performing the API call has WRITER permissions.